 Create a new Prolog flag.
 The ISO standard does not foresee creation of new flags, but many libraries introduce new flags.
-Options is a list of the following options:
+Options is a list of the options below.
+See also user_flags.

 access(+Access)

 Define access rights for the flag.
 Values are read_write and read_only.
 The default is read_write.